raspberrypilearning/hair-today/en/step_8.md

 var top_slider = document.getElementById("hairtop");
 ```

-+ Below this, but still within the `<script>` tags, add some code to change the distance from the top whenever the top slider's value is changed.
++ Move your cursor so that it is below this line, but still within the `<script>` tags.
+Add some code to change the hair's distance from the top of the page whenever the top slider's value is changed.
 This time we will select the `hair` element instead of the `hair-pic`.

 ```javascript
 top_slider.oninput = function() {